From

 2016 photos - Garry Albrecht

-former Surf Ridge Apartments to the left of the photo
+former Surf Ridge Apartments to the left of this photo

 Sold again and